 Fear is a primal emotion, which rises from our primal instincts.
 So, in order to help heal this fear, we need to start at a primal level.
 The best way to ground your energy is to work with the Root chakra.

 The simplest way to start grounding your energy, is to visualize your energy moving down into Mother Earth, and fresh energy rising up.
 As you anchor yourself, you will feel more in control and present in the body.
 Thereby feeling less scared of losing it.

-Another technique, is to use your physical senses to ground yourself.
+Another technique is to use your physical senses to ground yourself.
 When fear rises during the meditation, play some nice chanting music or watch a comedy skit on Youtube to elevate your consciousness from the fear to a more joyous state.

 Allow yourself to switch out of the fear through engaging with the physical reality, versus trying to escape it (which ironically leads to more fear).